projectcalico/calico/docs/source/home.rst

 ------------

 Calico represents a new approach to virtual networking, based on the same scalable IP networking principles as the Internet.
-See :doc:`arch-overview` for an overview of how Calico works and what a Calico deployment contains.
+See :doc:`architecture` for an overview of how Calico works and what a Calico deployment contains.